 The woman living there had lost her husband, her sons; her entire family and stubbornly refused to leave her house during those raids.
 She had ‘nothing left to live for’ she told neighbours repeatedly and would rather die in her own home than in a shelter full of strangers.
 She got her wish.
 Someone else got her rings and hopefully benefited beyond simply wearing them.

-My mother’s bitterness about the war and hatred towards the Germans remained undiminished until decades later when I worked in Frankfurt for a while she conceded that the young could not be blamed for the actions of the older generation.
-I had a sense of her needing to justify my being in a country with a people she loathed and of reconciling her emotions with my actions.
-I have not doubt that the stories I told her about the Germans I knew, of the friends I made, and the shame that some of them still felt about the war, opened a new door to solid ground.
+My mother’s bitterness about the war and hatred towards the Germans remained undiminished until decades later when I worked in Frankfurt for a while and got to know individual Germans through me and finally conceeded that the young could not be blamed for the actions of the older generation.
+I had a sense of her needing to justify my being in a country with a people she loathed and a need to reconcile her emotions with my actions.
+I have no doubt that the stories I told her about the Germans I knew, of the friends I made, and the shame that some of them still felt about the war, opened a new door to solid ground.

 Revisiting the story of that kiss and her time at the chateau, my mother related how she and the other evacuated families had to share the building with the Germans who were housed in the stable blocks as barracks.

-Living side by side, one day a soldier came to my mother’s aid when trying to retrieve something from the river that was running through the grounds.
-Though she refused his help at first it was her mother who made sense of the situation and how that young German soldier was forced into being her too and allowed him to help.
+Living side by side, one day a soldier came to my mother’s aid when trying to retrieve something from the river running through the grounds.
+Though she refused his help at first it was her mother who made sense of the situation and how that young German soldier was forced into being there too and allowed him to help.

 "They aren't all bad men" her mother explained and had told her how he didn’t want to be there anymore than they did either.
 That he missed his family.

 War is crazy.
-When humanity turns on itself everyone loses and recovery reaches out through the generations.
+When humanity turns on itself everyone loses and the cry for recovery reaches out through the generations.
 During these days of remembrace in which the UN also asks nations around the world to acknowledge in their own way what happened in World War II, the focus is on remembering and reconciliation.
 For some it is impossible even now.
-For others like my mother who cannot change history, she can change her relationship with her memories and in doing so shift her perspective retrospectively, to reconcile with what life has revealed over the years.
-When your relationship with your memories change, so do you.
+For others like my mother who cannot change history, she can change her relationship with her memories and in doing so shift her perspective retrospectively, to reconcile with what life has revealed over the years, because when your relationship with your memories change, so do you.

 Perhaps the best word to describe what happens when the pain of remembrance and recognition meet, is revelation.